-- Pre-approved educational absence
+- Pre-approved educational absences

-- Pre-approved family vacation or leave
+- Pre-approved family vacations or leave

 Other educational disruptions such as homelessness, hospitalizations, or other extreme social disruptions are also considered excused.
 If your family is under extreme circumstances that can cause issues with your child’s attendance, contact your child’s school.

 There can be a number of reasons why your child might be missing school.
 For instance, kids with chronic physical and mental health conditions commonly miss more school than their peers.
 Other factors such as socioeconomic and cultural differences also factor into a child’s chronic absenteeism.
 If you’re having issues, speak with your social worker and your child’s school to develop a plan of action for your child’s excessive absences.

 However, even with your best efforts to try and develop a plan with your social worker and school, you can still have your child taken away.
 This may not be because an unethical CPS worker is discriminating against you or the report is making claims in bad faith.

 Can You Sue A School For Calling CPS?